Private Journeys

 Day 4

-Fly to David and transfer to highland Boquete.
+Fly to David and transfer to Boquete.

 Boquete is a small provincial town set in a valley within the craggy, verdant Chiriquí Highlands.
-It enjoys a pleasant mountain climate and the surrounding area is both very beautiful and extremely fertile: benefiting from rich volcanic soils crops such as citrus fruit, strawberries coffee, flowers and vegetables thrive in a European style system of small-scale farming.
+It enjoys a pleasant mountain climate and the surrounding area is both very beautiful and extremely fertile: benefiting from rich volcanic soils crops such as citrus fruit, strawberries, coffee, flowers and vegetables thrive in a European style system of small-scale farming.
 The town itself has a few quaint old buildings and some good restaurants.

 Stay at -